0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 headache goes away.

 Censorship isn't political in the US.
-The US addresses censorship as a market failure.
-If folks tend to pirate movies, then companies fill the gap by providing a (relatively) cheap service to make it convienient to pay for the movie.
+The US addresses censorship as a market opportunity.
+If folks are pirating movies, then companies service that gap by providing a (relatively) cheap service to make it convenient to pay for the movie.
 It seems the biggest addressed form of censorship in the states is peoples choice to NOT buy something.
-The retoric around "Fake News" is alarming however.
+The rhetoric of alarm around "Fake News" is alarming however.
 It echoes the rationale the Chinese government used to censor social media due to "rumors" causing fractures in social cohesion.
 Perhaps the Trump administration will take a similar path.